 To many travellers, the simple style of the Marmot Gravity is everything you’d hope for.
-Marmot’s got a habit of testing out (and, frustratingly enough, discontinuing) new products & styles frequently, and the fact that this softshell jacket design has stood the test of time should be a testament to its popularity and effectiveness.
+Marmot’s got a habit of testing out—and discontinuing—new products & styles frequently.
+The fact this softshell jacket design has stood the test of time should be a testament to its popularity and effectiveness.

-Despite its sweet spot in the everyday use category, the Marmot Gravity isn’t fantastic in the coolest of temperatures.
-Recent design updates to this coat have reduced the insulation in the liner meaning that you’ll need to complement this dude with a warm underlayer during the cooler days of spring or fall to stay toasty.
+Despite its sweet spot for everyday use, the Marmot Gravity isn’t fantastic in the coolest temperatures.
+Recent design updates to this coat have reduced the insulation in the liner.
+To stay toasty during the cooler days of spring or fall, you’ll need to complement this dude with a warm underlayer.

 - Simple understated design